The Cultural Consortium

 The HSHAZ (High Street Heritage Action Zone) Cultural Consortium are a group of:

 - community groups

 - local businesses

-They're passionate about improving our area and commissioning grants to help celebrate the area and its history through creativity.
-They were established as part of the HSHAZ cultural programme led by Historic England in partnership with Arts Council England and the National Lottery Heritage Fund.
+The Cultural Consortium was established as part of the HSHAZ cultural programme led by Historic England in partnership with Arts Council England and the National Lottery Heritage Fund.

 Previous cultural projects

 Find out more about the previous cultural projects below:

 IntraFest was a pop-up music festival in hidden spaces and surprising places along The Old High Street Intra.

 Many locations were involved, including:

 - heritage buildings